-When turn-arounds and relief and solutions eventually come our way, it’s so easy to snatch them, run with them, and never look back.
-We too easily fail to recognize God’s loving intervention on our behalf, and we fail to recognize the good He has brought to us out of the midst of our hardships.
+When turnarounds and relief and solutions eventually come our way, it’s so easy to snatch them, run with them, and never look back.
+We too easily fail to recognize God’s intervention on our behalf, and we pay too little attention to the good He has brought to us out of the midst of our hardships.

 Take time—make time—to dig through the dirt and ashes of what you thought was your most disastrous Christmas, and mine those bits of gold.

-Search for evidence of God’s healing, new directions He provided for your life, new friends, and new hope.
+Search for evidence of God’s healing, new directions He offered you, new friends, and new hope.

 Pinpoint the ways He strengthened your faith for the future.